COVID: BioNTech-Pfizer speeds up vaccine delivery to EU | DW | 16.03.2021

 The EU reached an initial deal with the vaccine producer in November 2020 for 300 million doses.

-The expedited delivery will likely be welcome by EU nations.
-Sweden on Tuesday joined Germany, France, Spain and Italyin suspending the use of AstraZeneca's vaccine against COVID-19 this week.
+The expedited delivery will likely be welcome by EU nations that are feeling the squeeze from a bloc-wide beleaguered vaccine program.

-Several other EU countries last week announced they were temporarily suspending the use of the vaccine because of concerns over possible blood clots.

-EU countries are struggling to vaccinate their citizens.
-The bloc lags well behind the US, UK and Israel with its vaccination program.

 The European Commission has ordered at least 1.4 billion doses of the four coronavirus vaccines authorized in the EU: US companies Moderna and Johnson & Johnson, in addition to BioNTech-Pfizer and the currently largely-suspended jab by AstraZeneca.